LaunchCodeEducation/launchcode-course-learning-objectives/unit1/index.md

 ### Goals

-- Write and debug simple programs
+- Write and run simple programs
-- Use varialbes to store program data
+- Use variables to store program data
+- Understand how data is stored differently based on its type
 - Carry out simple numeric calculations

 [Lesson 1 Objectives](lesson01.md)